-- observe health aspects and respect the pupil's individuality and needs; - enable the use of all supporting measures19 during the pupil's education; - apply the principle of the differentiation and individualization of the educational process when organizing activities and determining educational content, forms and methods; - provide specialists for teaching subjects of special educational care; - respect the type, degree and level of disability or disadvantage when assessing the outcomes of teaching; - remove architectural barriers and perform any necessary changes to or adaptations of the school environment; - work together with the pupil's parents or legal guardians, school counselling facilities and specialised school counselling staff or with specialists from other areas (in particular when preparing individual education plans); - work together with other schools which educate pupils with health disabilities or physical disadvantages; - promote pupils' gifts and talent by providing the appropriate educational offer.
+- observe health aspects and respect the pupil's individuality and needs; - enable the use of all supporting measures20 during the pupil's education; - apply the principle of the differentiation and individualization of the educational process when organizing activities and determining educational content, forms and methods; - provide specialists for teaching subjects of special educational care; - respect the type, degree and level of disability or disadvantage when assessing the outcomes of teaching; - remove architectural barriers and perform any necessary changes to or adaptations of the school environment; - work together with the pupil's parents or statutory representatives, school counselling facilities and specialised school counselling staff or with specialists from other areas (in particular when preparing individual education plans); - work together with other schools which educate pupils with health disabilities or physical disadvantages; - promote pupils' gifts and talent by providing the appropriate educational offer.

-Other conditions for teaching pupils with health disabilities:
+Other conditions for the education of pupils with disabilities:

-- provide a higher time allotment (at all grade levels) for those subjects which require additional time because of the pupils' disabilities; - enable the application of the maximum weekly time allotment established by the Education Act20 for each grade level in order to include subjects of special educational care; - adapt and formulate the expected outcomes for the educational fields in the individual periods21 in order to make them realistic and attainable for these pupils in light of their abilities, and adjust the selection of subject matter to these outcomes; - if the pupil's (pupils') health disability objectively prevents the realization of the educational content of all or part of an educational field contained in the FEP BE, enable the replacement of all or part of the relevant educational content in the SEP with related or different educational content which is better suited for his (their) educational abilities (see notes on the FCT); - make use of alternative forms of communication sign language, Braille, other forms of communication; - if needed and in accord with currently binding legal regulations, allow an assistant teacher in the classroom or study group.
+- provide a higher time allotment (at all grade levels) for those subjects which require additional time because of the pupils' disabilities; - enable the application of the maximum weekly time allotment established by the Education Act21 for each grade level in order to include subjects of special educational care; - adapt and formulate the expected outcomes for the educational fields in the individual periods22 in order to make them realistic and attainable for these pupils in light of their abilities, and adjust the selection of subject matter to these outcomes; - if the pupil's (pupils') health disability objectively prevents the realization of the educational content of all or part of an educational field contained in the FEP BE, enable the replacement of all or part of the relevant educational content in the SEP with related or different educational content which is better suited for his (their) educational abilities (see notes on the FCT); - make use of alternative forms of communication sign language, Braille, other forms of communication; - if needed and in accord with currently binding legal regulations, allow an assistant teacher in the classroom or study group.

-^{§ 1(2)} of Decree no. 73/2005
+20 Section 1(2) of Decree No. 73/2005 Coll.

-20 § 26(2) of Act no. 561/2004
+$^{^{21}}$ Section 26(2) of Act No. 561/2004 Coll.

-21 If the pupil attends school for ten years, stage 1 is divided into period 1 (grades 1-3) and period 2 (grades 4-6).
+22 If the pupil attends school for ten years, Stage 1 is divided into Period 1 (grades 1-3) and Period 2 (grades 4-6).

-8.2 Teaching socially disadvantaged pupils
+8.2 The education of socially disadvantaged pupils

-This group includes pupils22 from social or linguistic backgrounds which are different from that in which the majority population is growing up.
+This group includes pupils23 from social or linguistic backgrounds which are different from that in which the majority population is growing up.
 These pupils either belong to a local minority or are the children of immigrants (primarily refugees and asylum seekers).
 In Czech schools, the number of such pupils is on the rise.
 Some such pupils are able to integrate into regular schools without serious problems, while others may encounter various difficulties of a linguistic nature or because they are deeply influenced by their families and cultural patterns, which are reflected in behaviour, actions, and different values, lifestyles, concepts of childrearing, relationship to education etc. Pupils from families with low socio-cultural and economic standing are more frequently at risk of socio-pathological influences.
 For these reasons, it is necessary to devote specific attention to these pupils to the extent they require.